amadeus4dev/developer-guides/docs/resources/covid-19.md

         }
 ```

 Safety scores range on a scale of 1-100, with 1 being the safest and 100 being the least safe.
-In this example of Seoul, South Korea, a “politicalFreedom” score of 28 indicahtes that the potential for infringement of political rights or political unrest is less likely happened at this location.
+In this example of Seoul, South Korea, a “politicalFreedom” score of 28 indicates that the potential for infringement of political rights or political unrest is less likely to happen at this location.

 ### Get COVID-19 related statistics